Is There a Leash Law in Texas?

 Get Help from an Experienced Houston Dog Bite Lawyer

-At Fleming Law, P.C., we will provide a free consultation about your dog bite case.
+Our personal injury lawyers will provide a free consultation about your dog bite case.
 We can review what happened to you or your loved one and answer any questions you may have about your legal rights and options.

 If we agree to work together, we will charge no costs or fees unless we recover compensation for you.
 We work with dog bite victims and their families in Houston and throughout Texas.
 To discuss your case, contact us today.